Eufy Smart Scale P1 full review

 It's an attractive enough piece of tech - especially for something you're not likely to have on display anyway - and this is one area where there's really no need to pay the premium for more expensive alternatives, as they won't look much better than this.

 One potential downside is that it's powered by three AAA batteries, so it isn't rechargeable, but the batteries should last a good few months of normal use anyway, so you won't need to charge it up too much.

 The bigger downside is that the short feet aren't carpet-friendly at all.
 While most scales recommend that you use them on a hard surface, some (including the aforementioned QardioBase 2) will work equally well on short carpets.
 Not so the Eufy P1 - even the thin carpet in my bedroom was enough to throw the measurements way off, so this is really only an option for hard floors.
 Obviously that should be fine if you intend to place it in the bathroom anyway, but if you'd rather place it in a carpeted bedroom, you'd best look elsewhere.

 There are a few downsides to the P1 - no Wi-Fi, no recharging, and no carpet support - but these are really the sort of premium touches that most people won't be worried about.

-If you want a simple smart scale that will track the core metrics in an easy-to-use app, can cover your whole family, and will sync up to the Google, Apple or Fitbit apps, there's really no reason to spend more than this.
+If you want a simple smart scale that will track the core metrics in an easy-to-use app, can cover your whole family, and will sync up to the Google and Apple apps, there's really no reason to spend more than this.
 On the other hand, there's also little reason to opt for the P1 over Eufy's own cheaper models, which will let you save a bit of money and only miss out on measurements that you don't really need.